 HistoryIT’s digital preservation process meets the highest of industry standards.
 Scan is a four-letter word in our offices because proper digital preservation requires a much more in-depth process and a well-trained set of skills.
 HistoryIT Digital Imaging Manager Daniel Orr is our resident preservation imaging expert.
 He and his team photograph each composite with precise lighting, levels, color and more — all meeting the standards of the Federal Agencies Digital Guidelines Initiative.
 Images are saved as raw files in order to future proof against ever-changing technology.
 Then our metadata team swoops in to tag each person, officer positions and whatever other details might be relevant.
 This is the magic that allows anyone to research, make connections and discover stories in the chapter’s history.

 We help sororities and fraternities transform their dusty composites into easily accessible, highly engaging research tools — saving them and the members pictured from being forgotten.
 That is at the core of our mission, which is why we are very excited to share that we have evolved our composite preservation and digital museum package to more efficiently serve the needs of our clients.
-Daniel is fully vaccinated and hitting the road with a specially designed mobile preservation imaging studio, skipping the step of packaging and shipping each chapter’s massive composite collection.
+Daniel is hitting the road with a specially designed mobile preservation imaging studio, skipping the step of packaging and shipping each chapter’s massive composite collection.

 Learn more about our composite package at historyit.com/composites and maybe we’ll see you in person very soon!